Kings Kangwa

-Kings Kangwa (born 6 April 1999) is a Zambian professional footballer who plays for Red Star Belgrade and the Zambia national team as a central midfielder.
+Kings Kangwa (born 6 April 1999) is a Zambian professional footballer who plays as a midfielder for Israeli Premier League club Hapoel Be'er Sheva and the Zambia national team.

 Club career

 Kangwa began his career at Lusaka-based club Happy Hearts.
 In 2017, Kangwa signed for Israeli club Hapoel Be'er Sheva, before returning to Happy Hearts in 2018.
 Ahead of the 2019 Zambian Super League season, Kangwa signed for Buildcon.
 On 10 July 2019, Kangwa joined Russian club Arsenal Tula.
 On 29 May 2022, Kangwa joined Serbian club Red Star Belgrade.

+On 1 February 2024, Kangwa joined Kortrijk in Belgium on loan.

 International career

 In November 2018, Kangwa was called up by Zambia U20 ahead of the 2018 COSAFA U-20 Cup.

 On 9 June 2019, Kangwa made his debut for Zambia in a 2–1 loss against Cameroon.
 On 16 July 2019, Kangwa scored his first goal for Zambia in a 3–2 win against Morocco.

-Personal life

-Kangwa's older brother, Evans, also represents the Zambian national team.